triton-inference-server/model_analyzer/docs/config_search.md

 Multi-model concurrent search mode can be enabled by adding the parameter `--run-config-profile-models-concurrently-enable` to the CLI.

 It uses Quick Search mode's hill climbing algorithm to search all models configurations spaces in parallel, looking for the maximal objective value within the specified constraints.
-We have observed positive outcomes towards finding the maximum objective value; with runtimes of less than one hour (compared to the days it would take a brute force run to complete).
+Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes of around 20-30 minutes (compared to the days it would take a brute force run to complete).

 After it has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range before generation of the summary reports.